junaidrahim/junaidrahim/README.md

 ### I am currently learning 😁

 I am trying to get better at the whole domain of deep learning.
-Math and computers have always fascinated my, I have some experience with ML and I am just trying to learn more.
+Math and computers have always fascinated me, I have some experience with ML and I am just trying to learn more.

 Currently doing the [Deep Learning Specialisation](https://www.coursera.org/specializations/deep-learning) course by Andrew Ng and alongside that I am reading [Deep Learning](https://www.deeplearningbook.org/) by Ian Goodfellow.

+And yeah, I am trying to transition to Vim, because why not.

 ### ☕ Get in touch
 * Twitter: [@junaidrahim31](https://twitter.com/junaidrahim31)